NoureldeenHassan/OPSC621-Final-Poe/README.md

 <p align="center">
- Overview
+  <strong>Overview</strong>
 </p>

-This is designed for bird enthusiasts to record and share their bird sightings.
-It has a clean and user-friendly interface with the following key features:
+This application is designed for bird enthusiasts to record and share their bird sightings.
+It features a clean and user-friendly interface with the following key components:

 - **Bird Records**: Displays a list of recent bird sightings.
 - **Details**: Provides information about each sighting, including the bird's name, location, date, time, number of birds seen, and GPS coordinates.